WRFI is Ten!

 Check out some of our local shows

 We’ve always been proud of our local news operation at WRFI; No fewer than 12 of our former news people have gone on to careers in independent journalism and public radio.
+In Spring of 2023, Celia Clarke returned to lead the news team.
 Each weekday our newscasts highlight a selection of important local stories.
 Keep up-to-date, subscribe to our newscast feed on your favorite podcast platform.

 "What’s Happening" and "Creatives on WRFI"